txaggiediver/reCapify/README.md

 # Automated Meeting Scribe and Summarizer

 Using this application's website, you can invite an AI-assisted scribe to your upcoming Amazon Chime or Zoom meeting(s) to get a follow-up email with the attendee list, chat history, attachments, and transcript, as well as a summary and action items.
 You don't even need to be present in a meeting for your invited scribe to join.
 Each scribe is linked to your email for identification.
 The scribe also redacts sensitive personally identifiable information (PII) by default.
-This security and privacy-focused application deploys into an individual AWS account with just a few clicks in the AWS CloudFormation console.
+This security and privacy-focused application deploys into an AWS account with just a few clicks in the AWS CloudFormation console.
 All processing, from transcription to summarization, is done within that account.

 ## Architecture